 Federal laws are in place to protect armed service personnel from being in default in divorce situations.
 Under the Soldiers and Sailors Civil Relief Act, 50 UCS section 521, it is possible for a divorce proceeding to be postponed for men and women in the armed services for the entire time they are on active duty and for 60 days after.
 An active duty service member can also opt to waive this right if they choose to divorce.

 For spouses of military personnel, the Uniformed Services Former Spouse’s Protection Act may apply regarding medical coverage, commissary, and other benefits.
 If you or your spouse is in the military, we can help you understand your personal situation regarding your rights and help you to maintain military benefits after the divorce.

-If you are going through a divorce, our mission is to educate and advise you of your rights and responsibilities.
-If you need a divorce attorney in Pompano Beach, or any other place in the South Florida area, call the law Offices of S.G.
-Morrow & Associates at 754-300-5900 or toll-free at 888-757-0901 for a free initial consultation.
+If you need a divorce attorney in Pompano Beach or any other place in the South Florida area, call the Law Offices of S.G.
+Morrow & Associates at 786-558-4950 for a free initial consultation.